mobile-app-dev-UOC/mobile-app-dev-UOC.github.io/content/05/07-adapters.md

 - *LinearLayoutManager*: Displays items in a list with vertical or horizontal scrolling.
 - *GridLayoutManager*: Displays items in a grid.
-- *StaggeredGridLayoutManager: Displays items in a staggered grid.
+- *StaggeredGridLayoutManager*: Displays items in a staggered grid.
 Each item can have a different height and the size of rows is not adjusted using blank space.
 In fact, the concept of row disappears.

 There are two types of scenarios:
 1. We want to load a RecyclerView with contents that once uploaded will be static.